boontadata/boontadata-streams/doc/howto.md

 this could be added to your ~/.bashrc file

-The following value is an example, change depending on your environment
+The following values are an example, please change with your own values

 ```
 export BOONTADATA_HOME=$HOME/boontadata-streams
+export BOONTADATA_DOCKER_REGISTRY=acr34-microsoft.azurecr.io
 ```

 ## update code in the host